sovitgarg/youtube_rag_project/README.md

 This project implements a Retrieval-Augmented Generation (RAG) system to let you query your videos using OpenAI GPT and return precise, timestamped video responses.

 It’s like semantic search for your personal video archive.
+There is place holder for OpenAI calls, not hooked up with RAG yet.

 ---